-A possible approach to address this problem is to make use of machine learning techniques that are currently being employed in growing number of problems.
-In particular, quantum physics is benefiting from machine learning techniques in many ways in light of their capability to approximate high dimensional functions that would be difficult to infer otherwise.
-Numerous applications have been developed, ranging from phase detection~\cite{mlph0, mlph1} to the simulation of stationary states of open quantum many body systems~\cite{PhysRevB.99.214306}, from the research of novel quantum experiments~\cite{Melnikov1221} to quantum protocols design~\cite{Porotti2019, PAPARELLE2020126266}, from the learning of states and operations~\cite{Innocenti2020,Harney2020} to the modelling and reconstruction of non-Markovian quantum processes~\cite{Melnikov1221,Banchi_2018} and the engineering of non-classical states useful for quantum computing~\cite{Giordani2019,Giordani2020}.
-In general, classification or regression problems are best tackled via supervised-learning approaches, while unsupervised-learning techniques are beneficial for the inference of patterns from data~\cite{book:rif.5}.
-Finally, problems linked to planning or control can be successfully addressed through reinforcement learning (RL) methods~\cite{book:rif.7}.
+A possible approach to this problem is the use of machine learning techniques currently employed in growing number of problems.
+In particular, quantum physics is benefiting from machine learning in many ways in light of their capability to approximate high dimensional nonlinear functions that would be difficult to infer otherwise.
+Numerous applications have been developed, ranging from phase detection~\cite{mlph0, mlph1} to the simulation of stationary states of open quantum many-body systems~\cite{PhysRevB.99.214306}, from the research of novel quantum experiments~\cite{Melnikov1221} to quantum protocols design and state preparation~\cite{Porotti2019, PAPARELLE2020126266, PhysRevX.8.031086,Giordani2019,Giordani2020}, from the learning of states and operations~\cite{Innocenti2020,Harney2020, PhysRevX.8.031084} to the modelling and reconstruction of non-Markovian quantum processes~\cite{Melnikov1221,Banchi_2018}.
+In particular, problems of planning or control can be successfully addressed through reinforcement learning (RL)~\cite{book:rif.7}.

-In this paper, we extend the range of quantum problems that can be successfully tackled with machine learning approaches by demonstrating its successful deployment to the assessment of non-equilibrium thermodynamics of quantum processes.
-In particular, we propose an approach to reduce energy dissipation and thermodynamic irreversibility arising from a unitary work protocol using an approach based on RL.
-Specifically, we make use of as policy gradient technique to tackle out-of-equilibrium work-extraction protocols whose thermodynamic irreversibility we aim at controlling and reducing.
-Our RL methodology allows us to address this problem with only little knowledge of the system dynamics and to choose how to quantify dissipations.
-Our study provides a significant contribution to the development of successful control strategies tailored for physically relevant non-equilibrium quantum processes, thus complementing the scenario drawn so far and based on optimal control and STA methods.
+In this Letter, we extend the range of quantum problems that can be tackled with machine learning approaches by demonstrating their successful use in the study of non-equilibrium thermodynamics of quantum processes.
+In particular, we propose an approach to reduce energy dissipation and irreversibility arising from a unitary work protocol using RL.
+Specifically, we employ a policy gradient technique to tackle out-of-equilibrium work-extraction protocols whose thermodynamic irreversibility we aim at reducing.
+Our methodology allows us to address this problem with only little knowledge of the system dynamics and to choose how to quantify dissipations.
+Our study provides a significant contribution to the development of control strategies tailored for physically relevant non-equilibrium quantum processes, thus complementing the scenario drawn so far and based on optimal control and STA.